EaseFilterSDK/Amazon-S3-File-Explorer/README.md

 7. After filled in all the data, click apply to save the settings.
 ![S3 settings](https://www.easefilter.com/images/S3Setting.png)

-## Connect S3 storage as on-premise's second storage
+## Connect S3 storage as on-premises second storage
-The CloudTier SDK integrates S3 Intelligent-Tiering cloud storage with on-premise storage systems seamlessly, creating a hybrid storage environment.
+The [CloudTier SDK](https://www.easefilter.com/cloud/storage-tiering-sdk.htm) integrates S3 Intelligent-Tiering cloud storage with on-premise storage systems seamlessly, creating a hybrid storage environment.
 So it allows on-premise applications to access S3 file objects transparently, just as they would access on-premise regular files.
 There is no interruption to move or restore your on-premise files to/from the cloud storage, so you don’t need to change your existing applications and infrastructure to be compatible with the cloud environment.

-The CloudTier S3 demo is a C# demo project, it demonstrates how to connect the S3 storage from your on-premise storage, and how to generate the test files in on-premise storage and S3 storage.
+The [CloudTier S3 demo](https://www.easefilter.com/cloud/cloudtier-s3-intelligent-tiering-demo.htm) is a C# demo project, it demonstrates how to connect the S3 storage from your on-premise storage, and how to generate the test files in on-premise storage and S3 storage.
 It demonstrates how to browse and read the S3 files as a local regular files.
 ![CloudTier S3 Demo](https://www.easefilter.com/images/CloudTierS3Demo.PNG)

 ## EaseFilter File System Filter Driver SDK Reference